1 9 8 7 – 1 9 9 0 (USA)

 He then went undercover as a garment centre security consultant to save the Elrose Fashions dress firm belonging to Eli Sternberg (Jerry Lewis) from the clutches of mobster Rick Pinzolo (Stanley Tucci).

 Vinnie’s next undercover job, as the owner of Dead Dog Records, gave him the chance to nail corrupt players in the big-money rock music business.
 It also resulted in a torrid love affair with Amber Twine (Patti D’Arbanville), the wife of his music business partner, Isaac Twine (Paul Winfield).
+Real-life rockers Deborah Harry, Glenn Frey, and Mick Fleetwood made guest appearances.

 Meanwhile, Vinnie’s mother, Carlotta (Elsa Raven), had married Rudy Aiuppo (George O Petrie), the most powerful organized crime boss in New York.
-An assassination attempt on Don Aiuppo, ironically, left Vinnie with his seat on ‘the Commission’ – the governing body of New York’s organized crime.
+An assassination attempt on Don Aiuppo, ironically, left Vinnie with his seat on ‘the Commission’ – the governing body of New York’s organised crime.

 While his stepfather recovered in the hospital, Vinnie worked to track down the people responsible for the hit as well as to provide information to the OCB.